sosengers/project-documentation/docs/serviziweb/acmesky/index.md

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints

-All URIs are relative to *http://localhost:3000*
+Inside the Docker `acmesky-network`, all URIs are relative to *http://acmesky_backend:8080*.
+From outside Docker, the port for reaching it is *9000*.

 Method | HTTP request | Description
 ------------- | ------------- | -------------